Uninett/Argus/docs/user-manual.rst

 1. Under "Login with" press ``dataporten_feide``.

-2. Select account you want to log in with.
+2. Select the account you want to log in with.

 3. Fill out *username* and *password* and press ``Log in``.